-Description This unit enables students to individually arrive at a meaningful synthesis of theoretical and practice elements of the course, and encourages a critical approach to the application of social theory to community and social development policy, practice and services, particularly in relation to Aboriginal and Torres Strait Islander Communities.
+Description This subject enables students to individually arrive at a meaningful synthesis of theoretical and practice elements of the course, and encourages a critical approach to the application of social theory to community and social development policy, practice and services, particularly in relation to Aboriginal and Torres Strait Islander Communities.
 Students will gain a good understanding of contemporary theories in social and community development and community leadership and sustainability and begin to use theoretical frameworks to critically analyse current policies and practice in the context of Aboriginal and Torres Strait Islander communities.

 School Social Sciences

 Check your HECS Band contribution amount via the Fees page.

 Equivalent Subjects LGYA 7659 - Theory and Critique of Welfare Practice (AREP) WELF 3015 - Theory and Critique of Welfare Practice

 Restrictions Students must be enrolled in 1689 Bachelor of Community and Social Development.

 - Elaborate and critically discuss assumptions, values and interests underpinning the social sciences and their application to community and social development practice in Aboriginal and Torres Strait Islander communities and the broader Australian context